petterhangerhagen/Radar-data-processing-and-analysis/README.md

 # Processing and analysis of radar dataset
 This code is processing and analyzing a radar dataset.
 The dataset is recorded from the Trondheim City Canal during the summer of 2023.
-The dataset can be obtain from ..., and showed have the following file path ...
+The dataset can be obtain from (https://doi.org/10.5281/zenodo.10706216).

 Large parts of the code is adapted from the Code Ocean capsule by Audun Gullikstad Hem (2021), https://codeocean.com/capsule/3448343/tree/v1.